A beauty consultant and former hairdresser by profession, Jayne has been advising on cosmetics and skin and hair care for almost 20 years.

 But clamping your hair into the iron’s clip and rolling from end to root has the effect of ironing volume out.
 Instead, add volume by winding the hair around the iron from root to end using your fingers.

 23. Tease in Moderation

 Backcombing causes hair to break.
-Damage goes unnoticed at first, but it soon accumulates until only heavy conditioning products can repair it, the residue of which weighs fine hair down.
+Damage goes unnoticed at first, but soon accumulates until only heavy conditioning products can repair it, the residue of which weighs fine hair down.

 Backcomb only if absolutely necessary, and only at the root.
 You’ll find a teasing brush works better than a comb on fine hair.

 24. Get a Blunt Cut of Chin or Shoulder Length